uw-comphys/openccm/publications/2403_JOSS/paper.md

 | Performance             | Multi-threading                                                                     |
 |                         | Caching of intermediary results to speed-up subsequent runs                         |

-Testing of the package is accomplished using a variety of methods.
-The core functions of the package all feature assert statements on their output to ensure that expected properties are met and invariants are preserved.
-The method identifies compartments such that they satisfy certain properties, mainly that they represent unidirectional flow.
-However, while the method is deterministic, it is sensitive to the mesh and the initial seeds.
-Thus, several different, but interchangeable, compartment networks can be produced from the same CFD simulation.
-Aside from trivial flow profiles and meshes, it is not feasible to predict the resulting compartmentalization to the degree needed for traditional unit testing.
-Instead, examples are included which compare quantitatively measurable predictions, e.g. residence time distribution, between the CFD and compartmental model.
-However, since this method is inherently a coarse-grained approximation of the CFD, approximate and not exact results are expected.

 # User Interface

-The `OpenCCM` Python package can be used via text-based configuration files centered around the CLI (command line interface).
-The software was designed such that each run would be in its own self-contained directory.
-This can either be a new directory created for the compartmental model.
-In addition to the `OpenCCM` config files, the required contents of the directory depends on the simulation package being used.
-The package currently supports two open source simulation packages: ``OpenCMP`` and ``OpenFOAM``.
+The `OpenCCM` Python package can be used via text-based configuration files centered around the CLI (command line interface) where each simulation run/project is in a self-contained directory.
+In addition to the `OpenCCM` configuration files, the required contents include flow information from one of two open source simulation packages: ``OpenCMP`` and ``OpenFOAM``.
 For ``OpenCMP`` three files are required:

 1) the ``OpenCMP`` config file,
 2) the mesh on which the simulation was run, and
 3) the .sol solution file that contains the velocity profile to use for creating the compartmental model.

-The `OpenCCM` config file will specify the path of the ``OpenCMP`` config file and the `.sol` file, the location of the mesh file will be read from the ``OpenCMP`` config file.

 For ``OpenFOAM``, two directories are required:

 1) the `constant` directory which contains the mesh information in ASCII format,
 2) a directory containing the simulation results to be used for creating the compartmental model saved in ASCII format.

 The path to the solution directory is specified in the `OpenCCM` config, and the `constant` directory is assumed to be in the same parent folder.

-After running, `OpenCCM` will create several directories:

-* `log` directory which contains detailed debugging information, if debug logging is enabled, about each step of the compartmental modelling process.
-* `cache` directory which contains intermediary files used for speeding up subsequent runs of the model.
-This includes the mesh and velocity vector fields converted to the intermediary format as well as the network of PFRs/CSTRs.
-* `ouput_ccm` directory which contains `ParaView` files for visualizing the compartments as well as the simulation results from the compartmental model, both in numpy format for further analysis and in either `ParaView` format or the native format of the simulation package that was originally used.
+The `OpenCCM` software will create several output directories: `log/` which contains detailed debugging information (if enabled), `cache/` which contains intermediary files, and `output_ccm/` both simulation results of the compartmental model (in various user-specified formats) and `ParaView` files for visualization.

 # Reaction Configuration File

-The reactions parser developed for `OpenCCM` reads and parses the reactions configuration files and can handle general reaction equations of the form,
+The chemical reaction parser in `OpenCCM` reads and parses the reactions configuration files and can handle general reaction equations of the form,

 `aA + bB + [...] -> cC + dD + [...]`

 with associated numeric rate constants.
 It intentionally does not support the standard `<->` symbol for reversible chemical reactions, so that each independent reaction has an explicit rate constant clearly defined in the same file.
 Therefore, a reversible reaction must be written as two independent forward reactions (with separate rate constants).

-Additionally, specie superscripts (i.e. ions) or subscripts (i.e. compounds) in traditional chemistry notation are not supported by the parser.
-Instead, each specie must solely contain letter characters (except for stoichiometric coefficients which may precede these characters).
-For example, if the user wishes to use `O2`, it must be written as `O` or a dummy name such as `a` in the reactions configuration file.

-The kinetic rate constants must be expressed as positive real numbers and the parser does support scientific notation for these values.
-Additionally, each reaction/rate pair must also have a unique *identifier*.
+Each specie *label* must solely contain letter characters, e.g. `O` instead of `O2` for oxygen.
+Kinetic rate constants must be expressed as positive real numbers in standard or scientific notation.
+Additionally, each reaction/rate pair must also have a unique *identifier* (i.e. R1, R2).
+For example, take the reversible reaction,
-This identifier allows the parser to correctly associate a reaction/rate pair, and is allowed to be any alpanumeric value (i.e. R1, R2, etc.).

-Additionally, the parser is robust such that it will flag any inappropriate use of the configuration setup.
-This includes:

-* duplicate reactions,
-* reactions with missing rates,
-* rates with missing reactions,
-* non-numeric rate values, and
-* alphanumeric species (aside from stoichiometric prefixes)

-The parser does not have a preference for the ordering of the configuration file (either [RATES] then [REACTIONS] or vice versa).
-Also, the specific reactions and rates themselves do not need to be in a specific order as long the identifiers are correct for each reaction/rate pair.

-## Example Configuration

-Suppose the reversible reaction,

 $$2NaCl + CaCO3 <-> Na2CO3 + CaCl2$$

-with `k_f = 5e-2` and `k_r = 2` is used for simulations.
-These species must first be redefined in simple terms in agreement with the reactions parser, i.e. a = NaCl, b = CaCO3, c = Na2CO3, and d = CaCl2.
+with `k_f = 5e-2` and `k_r = 2` the species must first be redefined in simple terms in agreement with the reactions parser, i.e. a = NaCl, b = CaCO3, c = Na2CO3, and d = CaCl2.
 A configuration file for this reversible reaction may then be:

     [REACTIONS]
     R1: 2a + b -> c + d